remememe/Live-Wallpaper/README.md

 ---

 ## Installation
+## From Git
-1. Download the latest release from Releases
+1. Download the latest release from the Releases page.
-2. Copy `main.js` and `manifest.json` to:
+2. Copy the files `main.js`, `manifest.json`, and `styles.css` to the following directory:
    `/plugins/live-wallpaper/`

+---

+## From within Obsidian
+You can also install the plugin directly through the Community Plugins section in Obsidian.

 ![](https://github.com/remememe/Live-Wallpaper/blob/main/Assets/sc4.png)
 ![](https://github.com/remememe/Live-Wallpaper/blob/main/Assets/sc2.png)